Test of $CP$ Invariance in Higgs Boson Vector-Boson-Fusion Production Using the $H\to\gamma\gamma$ Channel with the ATLAS Detector

 To increase the VBF signal purity, two boosted decision trees (BDT)~\cite{TMVA} are trained. $\mathrm{BDT_{VBF/ggF}}$ is used to separate VBF signal from ggF events, which are the major background from Higgs boson production. $\mathrm{BDT_{VBF/Continuum}}$ is used to distinguish VBF $H\rightarrow\gamma\gamma$ events from continuum background events, which consist of the prompt diphoton events ($\gamma\gamma$) and events where one or two of the photon candidates originate from jets misidentified as photons ($\gamma j$ or $jj$).
 The $\gamma\gamma$ events, which are the dominant component of the continuum background, are obtained from simulation, while $\gamma j$ and $jj$ events are obtained from dedicated data control regions, as described later.
-The two BDTs use the same input variables: invariant mass of the dijet system formed by the two leading jets ($m_{jj}$), pseudorapidity separation of the dijet system ($\Delta \eta_{jj}$), perpendicular projection of the diphoton $\pt$ onto the diphoton thrust axis ($p^{\gamma\gamma}_{\mathrm{Tt}}$)~\cite{HIGG-2013-02}, $\pt$ of the Higgs boson and the leading two jets ($p_{\mathrm{T}}^{Hjj}$), azimuthal angle between the diphoton and dijet systems ($\Delta \phi (\gamma\gamma, jj)$), minimum angular separation between the photons and the two leading jets ($\Delta R^{\mathrm{min}}_{\gamma j}$), and $\eta^{\mathrm{Zepp}}$.
-These input variables are designed to be insensitive to the CP property of the VBF signal and to have negligible correlation with $m_{\gamma\gamma}$.
+The two BDTs use the same input variables: invariant mass of the dijet system formed by the two leading jets ($m_{jj}$), pseudorapidity separation of the dijet system ($\Delta \eta_{jj}$), $\pt$ of the Higgs boson and the leading two jets ($p_{\mathrm{T}}^{Hjj}$), azimuthal angle between the diphoton and dijet systems ($\Delta \phi (\gamma\gamma, jj)$), minimum angular separation between the photons and the two leading jets ($\Delta R^{\mathrm{min}}_{\gamma j}$), $\eta^{\mathrm{Zepp}}$ and perpendicular projection of the diphoton $\pt$ onto the diphoton thrust axis ($p^{\gamma\gamma}_{\mathrm{Tt}}$)~\cite{HIGG-2013-02}.
+These input variables are all \textit{CP}-even to be insensitive to the \textit{CP} property of the VBF signal and to have negligible correlation with $m_{\gamma\gamma}$.
 Figure~\ref{fig:VBFBDT} shows the BDT output distributions of the VBF signal, the ggF background, the continuum background, and the data in the $m_{\gamma\gamma}$ sideband ($m_{\gamma\gamma}\in[105, 118]~\GeV$ or $[132, 160]~\GeV$).
 The comparison between the continuum background and the sideband data shows the continuum background used in the BDT training is well modeled.
 Events are categorized as follows: firstly, a requirement is placed on $\mathrm{BDT_{VBF/ggF}}$ to separate events into `tight' (T) and `loose' (L) regions.
 The ratio of VBF signal to ggF background is improved by a factor of ten in the `tight' region.
 Then, two independent requirements on $\mathrm{BDT_{VBF/Continuum}}$ are applied to the `tight' and `loose' regions to maximize the combined significance of the VBF signal.
 Three signal regions are defined: TT, TL, and LT, where the first (second) letter corresponds to the $\mathrm{BDT_{VBF/ggF}}$ ($\mathrm{BDT_{VBF/Continuum}}$) separation type.
-More details on the BDT requirements can be found in the Appendix.
+More details on the BDT input variables and the categorization requirements can be found in the Supplemental Material~\cite{SupplementalMaterial}.
 In the TT and TL categories, the dominant Higgs boson backgrounds are from the ggF process, and the contributions from non-ggF Higgs processes, e.g. $VH$, $ttH$ and $tH$, are found to be negligible.
 In the LT category, Higgs boson backgrounds are still mostly from the ggF process, while those from non-ggF Higgs processes increase to about 1\%--3\% of the VBF event yield.
+This novel BDT-based strategy improves the significance of VBF signal by 10\% with respect to the latest $H\rightarrow\gamma\gamma$ analyses \cite{HIGG-2020-16} with the same dataset.